ratnanil/Songs/Readme.md

 (*For future me, what are the components that make this book work?*)

 I've had many iterations of this book.
 Initially in 2011, I stared out using Latex with the [songbook package](https://songs.sourceforge.net/index.html).
-I switched to Lynx at some point and just copy and pasted songs and displayed them in vertabim / monospaced fonts.
+I switched to Lynx at some point and just copy and pasted songs and displayed them in verbatim / monospaced fonts.
 This was all pdf based, so after a couple of years I switched to [bookdown ](https://bookdown.org/) which could create both html and pdf outputs.
 I even created an R Package based on bookdown (`songbookdown`), but found it too much work to maintain.
 I then quickly switched to the newly released software [quarto](https://quarto.org/) and am very happy with the current status.
 I try to keep work on my side minimal and leverage pandoc extensions and lua filters to do the heavy lifting.
 I also try to keep the source files as simple as possible, so I can continue to copy and paste songs from popular websites without having to manually adjust them to my schema.

 I use the following tricks to generate the book:

 ### Monospaced fonts

-Since chords and text appear on seperate lines, the font needs to be monospaced so that they are aligned correctly.
+Since chords and text appear on separate lines, the font needs to be monospaced so that they are aligned correctly.
 See `_quarto.yml`
 - pdf: `mainfont: FreeMono`
 - html: `font-family: 'Roboto Mono', monospace;`

 ### Respect soft line breaks

-Since chords and text area only seperated by single linebreaks, i needed to activate the extension `hard_line_breaks` (see `_quarto.yml` `from`)
+Since chords and text area only separated by single linebreaks, i needed to activate the extension `hard_line_breaks` (see `_quarto.yml` `from`)

 ### Ignore multiple dashes